-With interest rates on the rise, your personal loan repayments may have gotten more expensive.
+With interest rates on the rise, your loan repayments may have gotten more expensive.

 Whether you have one personal loan or several, higher monthly payments can make it harder to manage your finances and stay on top of your debts.

-If you're negatively affected by higher interest rates and you're concerned about affordability, here's our guide on how to lower personal loan payments.
+If you're negatively affected by higher interest rates and are concerned about affordability, here's our guide on lowering personal loan payments.

 Repaying loans with savings can allow you to reduce the amount you owe and save money on interest over time.